Average Kernel Sizes -- Computable Sharp Accuracy Bounds for Inverse Problems

 \subsection{What are accuracy limits in benchmark challenges?\nopunct}

-After the successful rise of AI-based methods for solving inverse problems, a striking phenomenon has emerged in benchmark dataset challenges: despite a plethora of universal approximation theorems for neural networks \cite{hornik1989multilayer,maiorov1999lower,bach2017breaking,beck2022full,petersen2018optimal,yarotsky2017error} and diverse architectures, training strategies, and theoretical approaches, the top-performing participants in benchmark challenges based on data sets report similar reconstruction errors.
-This accuracy plateau of different state-of-the-aft methods is apparent in different applied inverse problems: in the fast MRI challenge \cite{fastmri19, fastmri20, fastmridata}, in \cite{crafts2025benchmarking} on three benchmark problems - designed from image inpainting, x-ray tomography, and phase retrieval - and in the recently published benchmark dataset collection \cite{zheng2025inversebench} covering five different inverse problems, linear inverse scattering, MRI, black hole imaging, full waveform inversion, and the discretized Navier Stokes equation.
-This begs the question: what dataset and inverse problem-dependent accuracy limits on benchmark dataset challenges are?
+Despite the expressive power and universal approximation properties of deep neural networks \cite{hornik1989multilayer,maiorov1999lower,bach2017breaking,beck2022full,petersen2018optimal,yarotsky2017error}, state-of-the-art methods for inverse problems often achieve remarkably similar reconstruction errors on benchmark datasets.
+Such accuracy plateaus have been observed across a range of inverse problems, including MRI reconstruction, tomography, phase retrieval, inverse scattering, and scientific imaging benchmarks \cite{fastmri19,fastmri20,fastmridata,crafts2025benchmarking,zheng2025inversebench}.
+This raises the question: what are the intrinsic dataset- and problem-dependent accuracy limits for inverse problems?
 In theory, deep neural networks are universal approximators that obtain vanishing errors.
-However, the authors of \cite{adcock2021gap} point out that there is a gap between theoretical guaranties and the practical training and design of such networks.
+However, as the authors of \cite{adcock2021gap} point out, there is a gap between theoretical guarantees and the practical training and design of such networks.
 This observed gap between theory and practice even further motivates the question of what inverse problem- and dataset-dependent accuracy limits are.
-In fact, previous results even prove that there are accuracy bounds to these limits for any method that calculates solutions to inverse problems on measurable metric spaces \cite{plaskota1996noisy,gottschling2023existence}.
-An \emph{open question} remains whether there are computable accuracy bounds for methods computing solutions to inverse problems on finitely many samples and general datasets \cite{burger2024learning}.
-Computing method-independent accuracy bounds from datasets and corresponding inverse problems could enable dataset and inverse problem optimization by minimizing these accuracy bounds.
-This would be a crucial step to break the accuracy plateaus that are obtained in benchmark dataset challenges \cite{fastmri19, fastmri20, fastmridata,crafts2025benchmarking, zheng2025inversebench} and bridge the gap between theory and practice by providing limits to the accuracy that can be obtained on a given dataset.
+Existing theoretical results establish that stable reconstruction methods on measurable metric spaces necessarily exhibit nonzero reconstruction error for ill-posed inverse problems \cite{plaskota1996noisy,gottschling2023existence}.
+However, it remains open whether such limits admit computable finite-sample bounds that have favourable convergence properties for general datasets \cite{burger2024learning}.
+The present work addresses this question by deriving computable method-independent accuracy bounds from finite datasets and inverse problems.
+Under additional measurability and sampling assumptions, we show that no approximate inverse map can simultaneously achieve reconstruction error below this threshold and obtain convergence in probability of the empirical to the generalization error.